Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 add e.g.
 Plug 'https://github.com/vim-airline/vim-airline.git'

-# COMMAND INFOLINE
+# Command Infoline

- the command info line - that empty line below the airline strap to change it's height to 2 (ie 2 lines)
+The command info line is that empty line below the airline strap.
+To change it's height to 2 (ie 2 lines)
 :set cmdheight=2

 # Quickfix list and Location list

+## Intro

+quickfix is a special mode in Vim  originally created to handle edit-compile-edit cycle error messages, but eventually evolved and used for all sorts of other things from displaying STDOUT when running async operations in vim-dispatch, fuzzy searching in fzf.vim, etc.
+You can think of it as a list of pointers to various location in your files.

+Some commands in Vim automatically uses quickfix, like :make, :grep, and :vimgrep.

 The quickfix list is a data structure that holds file positions.
 Essentially, each entry in the quickfix list consists of a file path, a line number and optional column, and a description.